jcbasson/golend/README.md

 - I adapted the design as I saw fit for various screen sizes, but definitely needs more fine tuning and web designers input.
 - The build stole a lot of time as I don't do webpack often and had to work through things.
 - I used cloudinary to try provided optimized images, but I need to play around with the settings for various screen sizes, so for now I just set some basics.
+- I focused on optimization for the most part with route based bundle splitting, optimized bundles, using low quality image placeholders for all images except the logo, and loading the fonts asynchronously.